Pole Collapsed Extends to Boats up to J Cash Price US Price

 22′-26′ For these boats, this pole is nearly indestructible.
 Don’t settle for a painter pole where you risk stabbing your sail.
 Definitely beware of flimsy twist lock poles which need repair kits, lock after heavy use, release unexpectedly, and go out of alignment very easily.

 Testimonial – Several Nash 26 owners raced with this in extremely high winds (over 40 knots) and love it.
+Lots sold to C&C25’s.

 27′-30′ Great pole for these boats.
 Use in all wind conditions.
 Twist lock poles are too small and line control poles are expensive and heavy.
 This is the perfect pole for you.

 Testimonial – We recently tested the 12′ pole on a C&C 30 Mk1 which has a J of 13’6″ (lots of genoa) and 15 knots of wind.
 The pole could be extended to 20’6″ but should be shortened in higher winds.
 The skipper was very impressed and bought the pole.
 Most boats in this range have much smaller genoas.
 Another owner says “perfect for my Catalina 30”.
+Lots sold to C&C27 and CS27 owners.

 31-35′ Pole is great in light to medium wind conditions.
 Note that only the length of the pole segments changes between our poles, the diameter is all the same, so as your boat length increases, the pole length does too, but the strength does not.
 So, for these larger boats, the pole should not be used in heavy winds.
 If you see excessive flex in the pole, simply reduce it’s length.
 This increases the overlap between pole segments and thereby increases the pole’s strength significantly.
 If you want to race in ALL wind conditions and have already killed a pole or 2, this is not the right product for you.